sambody/inkscape-grid-maker/README.md

 With this extension, you can...
 - create **columns** with gutters (vertical guides), and **rows** with gutters (horizontal guides);
 - **define the number of columns, the column width and gutter width** to generate a grid; same with rows;
-- set the gutter width to zero to have evenly spaced guides without gutters;
+- generate evenly spaced guides *without* gutters by setting gutter width to 0;
 - choose to align the grid in relation to the page: left aligned, centered or right aligned;
 - optionnally add an extra horizontal/vertical offset, for example to generate the grid at a certain distance from the page border (when left/right aligned); this offset can be negative; for columns, this offset is a shift to the right (when positive), for rows it is a shift down (when positive)
 - optionnally delete all existing horizontal/vertical guides before generating the new guides;